Attempto/ACE-in-GF/README.md

 ------------

-The first commit was based on the 2011-12-14 version of the GF darcs repository `examples/attempto`-directory implemented by the GF developers (in 2009).
+The first commit was based on the 2011-12-14 version of the GF darcs repository `examples/attempto/`-directory implemented by the GF developers in 2009 targeting ACE v6.0.
+See also the publication:

+	K. Angelov and A. Ranta.
+	Implementing Controlled Languages in GF.
+	N. Fuchs (ed.), CNL-2009 Controlled Natural Languages, LNCS/LNAI 5972, 2010.

 This version does not completely match (the latest version of) ACE, i.e. some ACE constructs are not supported, e.g.

   * transitive adjectives: `mad-about` (`mad about` does not seem to work either)
   * exactly
+  * less than
   * everybody
   * somebody X
   * somebody does